For the impatient: jump to the downloads

 During the year 2000 the figforth system evolved into an

-You can download the latest
+You can download the last

 version 4 release of the